 Western University, Teaching Support Centre, Marking Practices.
 Retrieved from: https://www.uwo.ca/tsc/resources/resources_graduate_students/ta_handbook/marking_practices/index.html

-Resources and information for TAs working in a remote learning environment with regards to communication and student engagement.
+Resources and information for TAs working in an online learning environment with regards to communication and student engagement.
 Strategies for communicating with students effectively via email, in discussion forums, and through virtual office hours are outlined below.

-Communicating effectively in remote learning courses is critical to the success of the course.
-Remote learning can feel isolating for students, especially in the current situation during Covid-19.
-Remote learning can also feel daunting for students, especially for those who are unfamiliar with remote and/or online learning.
+Communicating effectively in online learning courses is critical to the success of the course.
+Online learning can feel isolating and daunting for students, especially for those who are unfamiliar with online learning.
 The goal in face-to-face communication is the same as online communication: to bond, to share information, to be heard, and to be understood.
-Effective, consistent communication has to occur in remote learning courses in order to create a sense of community among the Instructor, TAs, and students.
+Effective, consistent communication has to occur in online learning courses in order to create a sense of community among the Instructor, TAs, and students.
 It is important to create an engaging, positive learning environment where students feel connected and supported.

 General guidelines for communication